ribbon-finance/governance/README.md

         from hegic, opyn, charm, primitive, ribbon strangle, ribbon theta vault
       * _NOTE:_ this will take a few minutes (~10m) the first time around, but afterwards will be quicker as block info is cached
-  * `npx ts-node scripts/generate-merkle-root.ts -i <FILEPATH>` where FILEPATH is path from above step.
+  * `npx ts-node scripts/generate-merkle-root.ts -i <FILEPATH> -n <NEW_FILEPATH>` where FILEPATH is path from above step.
+      * This will give you the **merkle root** itself for the params.js file and full details for the merkle proof is written to NEW_FILEPATH
+  * To verify the merkle root from previous step is correct:
+    * `npx ts-node scripts/verify-merkle-root.ts -i <FILEPATH>` where FILEPATH is NEW_FILEPATH from above step.
-      * This will give you the **merkle root** itself for the params.js file and details for merkle proofs of all addresses
+       *  This will give you the **merkle root** itself for the params.js file and full details for the merkle proof is written to NEW_FILEPATH
 * `npx hardhat run scripts/deploy-merkle-distributor.js --network mainnet`